HuyATon/tymex-mobile-challenges/README.md

 - Replace API Keys if mine is invalid or out of available calls

-- Replace base currency to which you prefers
+- Replace base currency to which you prefer

 ## 3. Notes And Challenges

 **Notes**
-- You can easily replace the `API Key` & `Base Currency` to your own one in constructor of FetchService class in `Tymex Currency Converter/Services/FetchService.swift`
+- You can easily replace the `API Key` & `Base Currency` to your own one in `constructor` of `FetchService` class in `Tymex Currency Converter/Services/FetchService.swift`

 **Challenges**
 - I believe that this app would be more wonderful if it has a additional feature like having a figure for time-series changes in exchange rates for each currencies.
 At first, I did plan to add this feature but the API is not available for free subscription.